JohannesBuchner/APEMoST/doc/manual.rst

 Which will cause the program to flush all files, and then continue to run.

-To stop the program, press Ctrl-C or send the TERM signal with kill.
+To stop the program, press Ctrl-C or send the TERM signal using "kill".
 This will also cause a flush, and the files will be cleanly finished.

 Unless you specified MAX_ITERATIONS, the program will happily run forever.